 Through his role as Medical Director of Emedica, he has been involved in training doctors at all stages of their careers, including GP trainees, GP registrars, GP Trainers and GP VTS Programme Directors.

-He has taught over 10,000 delegates on courses including Getting into GP training, courses to help GP trainees prepare for the MRCGP AKT and CSA exams, and GP careers related courses.
-He also leads "MRCGP for Trainers" courses, helping GP trainers prepare their registrars for the AKT and CSA examinations.
+He has taught over 74,000 delegates on courses including Getting into GP training, a 2 day intensive MSRA Crammer course for doctors entering specialty training, courses to help GP trainees prepare for the MRCGP AKT, CSA, RCA exams, and GP careers related courses.
+He also leads "MRCGP CSA for Trainers" courses, helping GP trainers prepare their registrars for the MRCGP CSA examinations.

-As well as teaching for Emedica, Dr Rahman is often invited as an external speaker - engagements have included teaching on the Health Informatics programme at Keele University, teaching at North Birmingham VTS on MRCGP preparation, speaking at events hosted by the Medical Protection Society (E-learning for CPD) and the West Midlands Deanery (E-learning for general practice, creating educational resources, MRCGP for trainers, MRCGP AKT and CSA preparation).
+As well as teaching for Emedica, Dr Rahman is often invited as an external speaker - engagements have included teaching on the Health Informatics programme at Keele University, teaching at North Birmingham VTS on MRCGP preparation, speaking at events hosted by / with the Medical Protection Society (E-learning for CPD, MRCGP for Trainees) and the West Midlands Deanery (E-learning for general practice, creating educational resources, MRCGP for trainers, MRCGP AKT and CSA preparation, Developing a career as a portfolio GP), and on courses run for HEE East of England, HEE Kent Surrey and Sussex, and with RCGP Beds and Herts faculty.

-Dr Rahman is working with Warwick Medical School as a Consultant in Medical Education, helping to develop elearning resources related to the new GP Curriculum for GP trainers and trainees.
-He also consults for various other organisations.
+Dr Rahman has worked with Warwick Medical School as a Consultant in Medical Education, helping to develop e-learning resources related to the new GP Curriculum for GP trainers and trainees.
+He also consults for various other organisations - his areas of expertise include communicaton and consultations skills, MRCGP preparation, situational judgement tests and interactive learning technologies.

-He is the editor of www.gpst.info the leading online resource on GP training in the UK.
+He is the editor of www.gptraining.info a leading online resource on GP training in the UK.
 The website offers free resources for trainees at all levels, from those applying (F2 / SHO / Staff grade) to GP Registrars.

-He has written several books and articles related to GP careers and GP ST Entry / MRCGP Exam preparation including:
+He has written several books and articles related to Situational Judgement tests, GP careers and MSRA / MRCGP Exam preparation including:

 How to pass the MRCGP CSA: Understanding the new MRCGP CSA Mark Scheme (Elumnus 2010, E-zine articles 2010)